'He touched so many hearts.' George Floyd remembered at memorial service

 Huge crowds have defied curfews and taken to the streets of cities across the country for nine nights in sometimes violent protests that prompted President Donald Trump to threaten to send in the military.

-“It’s going to take a united effort inside the courtroom and outside the courtroom to get justice for George Floyd,” Ben Crump, a lawyer for Floyd’s family, told the memorial service.
+Ben Crump, a lawyer for Floyd’s family, told the memorial service that the police action that day was evil.

+“What we saw in that video was evil.
+So America, as we proclaim as we memorialize George Floyd, do not accept evil.
+Protest against evil.
+We cannot cooperate with evil.
+We cannot cooperate with torture,” Crump said.

 Prosecutors leveled new charges against four former Minneapolis police officers implicated in the killing on Wednesday.